Page Content

 3. National Association for Music Education

-The National Association for Music Education (NAfME) offers virtual teaching and learning resources for Music Educators, apart from blogs, news, publications, journals, and research papers.
+The National Association for Music Education (NAfME) offers virtual teaching and learning resources for Music Educators, besides blogs, news, publications, journals, and research papers.

 4. Save The Music Foundation

 Save The Music Foundation claims to have the best online music education resources and experiences for students, teachers, and parents.
-From advocating for Music in schools to virtual teaching and learning, and fostering creativity in the digital music classroom, Save The Music seems to do a lot in the area of Music Education.
+From advocating for Music in schools to virtual teaching and learning and fostering creativity in the digital music classroom, Save The Music does a lot in the area of Music Education.

 5. Smartmusic

-Smartmusic has resources for students, parents, and educators, including blogs, lesson plans, podcasts, social media groups, teaching tools, and practice tools.
+Smart music has resources for students, parents, and educators, including blogs, lesson plans, podcasts, social media groups, and teaching and practice tools.